 My hope for the future of migraine and headache treatment is that I live to see a cure.
 For this to occur there is much work that needs to be done.
 For a cure to arrive we need more research funding.
 Migraine is the least funded neurological disease relative to its economic impact according to research by Dr. Robert Shapiro based on NIH funding data.

-Advocating for migraine will lead to better treatments, support, and understanding.
+Advocating for migraines will lead to better treatments, support, and understanding.
 But it requires an effort from all of us.
 To educate those who don’t understand.
 To provide accurate information.
 To dispel myths.
 To speak out in the media, in the workplace, and to lobby policymakers.
 The pace of change is often slow and it can seem like, despite all your efforts, little has changed – but it is necessary for all of us to enjoy a better quality of life.